thirashapw/RearGen/README.md

 - Buy premium key
 - Donate

 We released stable releases of the RearGen.
 RearGen is depends on JAVA and gradle.
 To run this application you have to install Java JDK.
 Compiler written in Python.
-There are several features added to this application than [RWAD](https://github.com/ThirashaPraween/RWAD-React-Native-Web-App-Dev).
+There are several features added to this framework than [RWAD](https://github.com/ThirashaPraween/RWAD-React-Native-Web-App-Dev).

 ## Features
 - No more NodeJS and React Native back-end.